-SNHU employs Anthology Portfolio (formerly Chalk and Wire) as a tool to evaluate each program and each teacher candidate based on the NH Administrative Rules for Education .
+SNHU employs Anthology Portfolio (formerly Chalk and Wire).
+Anthology is an digital portfolio system that stores all key assignments, artifacts, gateway requirements, and candidate assessments.
+Office of Educator Prepartion to evaluate each program and each teacher candidate based on the NH Administrative Rules for Education.
 SNHU requires all education students in certification programs to complete the NH TCAP (a statewide summative performance assessment developed by a consortium of higher education institutions in NH) as part of the culminating clinical experience.
 The education programs have field based courses where teacher candidates are in local schools starting with their first semester on campus.
 Students receive real-life training in diverse school environments.
 Lastly, SNHU joined the New Jersey Teacher Assessment Consortium (NJTAC) to develop, implement and share teacher candidate evaluation tools aligned to InTASC standards.
 This allows for instruments to be designed and validated across university programs.